tirth24102006/FSM-Based-VendingMachine/README.md

 | Clock | **Synchronous (posedge)** |
 | Reset | **Synchronous, active high** |
 | Output Type | **Registered (clocked)** |

+# ⚠️ Warning

+Clicking the Reset button will permanently forfeit all accumulated money.
+The system will reinitialize, and your balance will return to 0 rupees (State S1).
+This action cannot be refunded.

 ---